mukhtar-github/react-advanced/README.md

 #### /tutorial/5-useRef/setup/1-useRef-basics.js

 useRef works alot more like useState.
-We use useRef for *unconrolled inputs*,  and also for targeting DOM elements.
+We use useRef for targeting *DOM elements*, and inturn allows us to setup *uncontrolled inputs*.

 ### useRef Corresponding Projects